Hotel Santa Teresa Rio MGallery by Sofitel

 Meet our specialists

-Call us on 6469186980 to start planning your vacation to Hotel Santa Teresa Rio MGallery by Sofitel or take a look at our itineraries to Rio de Janeiro
+To start planning your vacation to Hotel Santa Teresa Rio MGallery by Sofitel

 Hotel Santa Teresa Rio, an old colonial fazenda located right in the heart of historic Santa Teresa district, is a member of the new MGallery brand by Sofitel and is wonderful addition to the hotel scene in Rio.
 Occupying a listed nineteenth-century mansion perched high over Guanabara Bay, the Santa Teresa evokes a by-gone Brazil from the golden age of coffee and cocoa plantations.